rubentolosana/rubentolosana.github.io/_pages/about.md

 - **December, 2023:** Co-Organizer of the [1st International Workshop on Responsible Face Image Processing (ReFIP)](https://responsiblefaceimageprocessing.github.io/fg2024/) at the [IEEE International Conference on Automatic Face and Gesture Recognition (FG 2024)](https://fg2024.ieee-biometrics.org/).

-- **October, 2023:** Our paper [GANDiffFace](https://arxiv.org/abs/2305.19962) received the "Best Paper Award" at the [AMFG Workshop](https://web.northeastern.edu/smilelab/amfg2023/) in [IEEE/CVF International Conference on Computer Vision, ICCV 2023](https://iccv2023.thecvf.com/).
+- **October, 2023:** Our paper [GANDiffFace](https://openaccess.thecvf.com/content/ICCV2023W/AMFG/html/Melzi_GANDiffFace_Controllable_Generation_of_Synthetic_Datasets_for_Face_Recognition_with_ICCVW_2023_paper.html) received the "Best Paper Award" at the 11th IEEE International Workshop on Analysis and Modeling of Faces and Gestures in [IEEE/CVF International Conference on Computer Vision, ICCV 2023](https://iccv2023.thecvf.com/).

+- **October, 2023:** Selected as one of the most influential researchers in the world according to "[Ranking of the World Scientist: World Top 2%](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/6)", carried out by Stanford University and Elsevier.

 - **September, 2023:** I received the "Outstanding Reviewer Award" in the [IEEE International Joint Conference on Biometrics (IJCB 2023)](https://ijcb2023.ieee-biometrics.org/).